AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // Warning: (ae-missing-release-tag) "buildAccountToCache" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function buildAccountToCache(cacheStorage: CacheManager, authority: Authority, homeAccountId: string, idTokenClaims: TokenClaims, base64Decode: (input: string) => string, clientInfo?: string, environment?: string, claimsTenantId?: string | null, authCodePayload?: AuthorizationCodePayload, nativeAccountId?: string, logger?: Logger): AccountEntity;
+export function buildAccountToCache(cacheStorage: CacheManager, authority: Authority, homeAccountId: string, base64Decode: (input: string) => string, idTokenClaims?: TokenClaims, clientInfo?: string, environment?: string, claimsTenantId?: string | null, authCodePayload?: AuthorizationCodePayload, nativeAccountId?: string, logger?: Logger): AccountEntity;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen